NPaspallis/MENTORme/README.md

 purposes, nor is it shared with any third parties.

-For any questions related to data privacy, please get in touch via the [Contact US Form](https://mentorme-programme.eu/contact-us) on the project's page.
+For any questions related to data privacy, please get in touch via the [Contact Us Form](https://mentorme-programme.eu/contact-us) on the project's page.